arunp061106/Online-Retail-PowerBI-dashboard/README.md

 - A small number of products contribute to most of the revenue

 ## 📂 Files Included
-- `.pbix` Power BI project file
+- Online retail sales - An PowerBI analysis
-- Dashboard screenshots
+- a screenshot of Analysis Dashboard

-## 👤 Author
+## Author
-Your Name
+- Arun Karthick P
+  (AMBITIOUS DATA ANALYST)
+ B.TECH CSE , SRM INSTITUTE OF SCIENCE AND TECHNOLOGY , TRICHY.